How to integrate Codefresh with other systems

 Codefresh offers a comprehensive API that you can use to integrate with any other application or solution you already have.

 - From another HTTP enabled system such as Jenkins.
-You can trigger Codefresh pipelines from Jenkins jobs
+For example, you can trigger Codefresh pipelines from Jenkins jobs.

 The Codefresh API is updated when new features are added in the Codefresh platform so you can expect any new functionality to appear to the API as well.